ahlashkari/IMAPBotLyzer/README.md

 3. Jerk
 4. Duration
 5. Straightness
-6. Number of events
+6. Number of events(points)
 7. Curvature
 8. Maximum deviation
 9. Sum of angles
 10. Click time(PC actions)

-After computing the set of features values for each mouse and keystroke feature, the average, standard deviation, maximum, and minimum values are calculated over each set.
+After computing the set of features values for each mouse and keystroke feature, the average, standard deviation, maximum, and minimum values are calculated over each set of actions.
+Three additional features are calculated: the total time taken to complete the typing activity; the total time taken to complete the mouse activities; and the total number of mouse actions.
 In the end, a total of 131 features are calculated from keystroke and mouse movements which are:

 ### Keystroke:

+* Total time taken (typing activity)
 * Average hold time
 * Max hold time
 * Min hold time